wagtail/rfcs/text/000-adopt-stimulus-js.md

 ### Primary Goals

 - **Django/Python first** - Where possible, Django (using Python and then HTML templates) first and JavaScript second.
 It should be easy to to basic things (use existing widgets, modify initial data, change some basic behaviour) by using existing Django or Wagtail approaches (e.g. `attrs` on widgets or a similar approach on Wagtail Template components).
 More complex changes should be able to be done in templates alone.
 Finally building new JS behaviour or re-writing core logic should be able to be done in JavaScript where HTML data attributes are not suitable.
-- **Not replacing React** - There is no need to replace React, it serves an incredibly critical purpose for very complex, self-contained and heavy state driven UI elements, the framework must be able to be used with React and React must be able to be used by it.
+- **Not replacing React** - There is no need to replace React, it serves a critical purpose for complex, self-contained and heavy state driven UI elements.
+The framework must be able to be used with React and React must be able to be used by it.
 - **Vanilla JS** - The framework should use and promote browser APIs, not getting in the way of native functions such as event handling and element selectors but add convenience where suitable that can easily be bypassed.
 Note: Vanilla JS is an overloaded term - refer to this site as a guide http://vanilla-js.com/ .
 - **Accessibility** - it should be easy to use existing accessibility approaches or add them to components.
 - **Secure** - The solution must support our move towards zero globals and zero inline scripts (CSP compliance) to build the UI elements and ensure they get instantiated wherever they appear (inline panel, modals, StreamField).
 See also [RFC 33](https://github.com/wagtail/rfcs/pull/33) and links below relating to CSP compliance.
-- **Extensible** - Let Wagtail developers enhance/extend/reuse these elements without needing to have a JavaScript build tool, along with use this framework for their own custom UI elements.
+- **Extensible** - Let Wagtail developers enhance/extend/reuse these elements without needing to have a JavaScript build tool, along with using this framework for their own custom UI elements.
 - **Composable** - Within or outside of Wagtail it must be possible to compose behaviour using a mix of Wagtail provided and custom JS behaviours.
 Unlike any similar library Stimulus allows [multiple controllers](https://stimulus.hotwired.dev/reference/controllers#multiple-controllers) to be added to the same element.
-- **Powerful for Frontend devs** - Ensure the core team and code contributors get to leverage the power of a build tool system, including TypeScript, unit testing and leveraging the pattern library (Storybook).
+- **Powerful for Frontend devs** - Ensure the core team and code contributors get to leverage the power of a build tool system, including TypeScript, unit testing and our pattern library (Storybook).
 - **Namespaced** - Wagtail implementations should be namespaced or somehow isolated from other potential duplicate usage of the same libraries.
-- **i18n/l10n** - It should be easy to provide translated / localised content to the elements without additional thought.
+- **i18n/l10n** - It should be easy to provide translated / localised content to the elements.

 ### Secondary Goals

-- **External reuse** - Is there a pathway toward the components that are built to be used in isolation of styles and in isolation of even Wagtail itself (e.g. as a importable module).
+- **External reuse** - Is there a pathway toward the components that are built to be used in isolation of styles and in isolation of even Wagtail itself (e.g. as a importable module)?
 - **ES6 Modules Compatible** - There should be an easy migration path to adoption of ES6 modules this will be out of scope for this RFC but it is good to call out.

 ### History & Initial Research